corch/corch.github.io/about.markdown

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-Corch is a mononym.
-I don't have a surname.
-I spend an inordinate amount of time in life dealing with the bad design assumptions of developers who think everyone has at least 2 names.
+Security nerd.
+Privacy warrior.
+Actual ninja.

-This is corner of the Internet is where put my thoughts into written words.
-Fair warning: if you read them you may find them highly entertaing, or highly offensive, or possibly both.
+This corner of the Internet is where put my (barely filtered) thoughts into written words. *Fair warning:* if you read them you may find them highly entertaining, or highly offensive.
+Possibly both.
 Proceed at your own risk.

+If you're wondering, the X has no amusing or mystical meaning, it is literally just filler.
+Web apps and databases just don't like mononyms.